 Namely this managed service provider accepts all maintenance-related chores.
 Factually it happens a little differently: it is that provider who offers AWS cloud and services to a customer.
 On conditions that management and everything else related to cloud operations remain on a provider’s side – so clients can concentrate on whatever they do in the cloud.

 We’ll deliberately leave the pricing matter open, since a manager is supposed to have its chunk of revenue from the entire scheme, while a client is reluctant to have additional expenses in comparison to direct interaction with a hyperscaler.
 But compensatory advantages for a client include, at least: level of interaction with a manager that transforms into the real care; “speaking the same language”, in many cases literally, for cooperation happens at the same geographical location.
 While providers often hold the following secret: not being greedy on a particular client, they gain financially from a turnover – since the number of offers usually matches the number of customers.

 Oh, not to forget to mention: this model is called “Managed AWS”.

 Managed AWS from ITGLOBAL.COM

 As we are not like “any other cloud provider”, we will not be hiding anything.
-ITGLOBAL.COM is the qualified AWS partner in Russia, but, with more than 10 years of experience, we’ve already grown as the international managed services provider.
+ITGLOBAL.COM is the qualified AWS partner, but, with more than 10 years of experience, we’ve already grown as the international managed services provider.
 AWS from us will always be of the highest availability, tightest security, real time monitoring and troubleshooting, 24/7/365 technical support, and changes-ready per every your request – with our expertise.
 The final secret revealed: our Managed AWS is as no bother for your operations as for your wallet.